Resources for Getting Involved and Involving Others

 The AHRQ Evidence-Based Care (EBC) Challenge

-The EBC Challenge held from June to October 2012, involved nurse practitioners and physician assistants in integrating AHRQ’s research products in their convenience healthcare practice.
-Teams competed in translating AHRQ research reports into innovative, provider-friendly resources that can be easily adopted in retail settings.
-Access the webinar resources to learn more about the EBC Challenge and the winning teams.
+The EBC Challenge involved nurse practitioners and physician assistants in integrating AHRQ’s research products in their convenience healthcare practice.
+Teams competed in translating AHRQ research reports into innovative, provider-friendly resources for use in retail settings.
+The challenge was conducted from June 18 through October 19, 2012.
+Learn more.

 Learning Modules: Engaging Stakeholders in the Effective Health Care Program

 This set of four learning modules provides researchers with information and tools for engaging a broad range of stakeholders in the Effective Health Care Program.

 The Facilitation Primer: Strategies, Tools and Resources to Get You Started